Woman reported missing in Raleigh County

 BEAVER, WV (WVNS) — The Raleigh County Sheriff’s Office is asking for the public’s help in finding a missing woman from the Beaver area of Raleigh County.

-According to the Sheriff’s Department, Michelle Elizabeth Kelly was last seen near Airport Road in Beaver.
+According to the Sheriff’s Office, Ashley Nicole Saunders was last seen in the Beaver area on July 21, 2022.
+Her family reported here missing to the Sheriff’s Office on Tuesday, August 23, 2022.

-Michelle has brown eyes, brown hair, is approximately five feet seven inches tall.
-She reportedly weighs 141 pounds.

-Anyone with any information regarding the whereabouts of Michelle Kelly is asked to contact the Raleigh County Sheriff’s Office at (304) 255-9300
+Anyone with any information on the whereabouts of Ashley Nicole Saunders is asked to contact the Raleigh County Sheriff’s Office immediately at (304) 255-9300.